openebs-archive/openebs-docs/docs/installation.md

   value: "false"
 ```

 **Note:** Starting with 0.9, cStor Sparse pool and its Storage Class are not created by default.
-If you need to enable the cStor Sparse pool for development or test environments, you have to have the above Default Storage Configuration enabled as well as cStor sparse pool enabled using the instructions mentioned [here](#default-cstor-sparse-pool).
+If you need to enable the cStor Sparse pool for development or test environments, you should have the above Default Storage Configuration enabled as well as cStor sparse pool enabled using the instructions mentioned [here](#default-cstor-sparse-pool).